wpattie5/wpattie5/README.md

 Currently, I am a
 - 📊 data scientist / consultant at Bates White
-- 💻 software engineer at Human Chemical Company
+- 💻 software engineer at a stealth startup
 - 🏢 researcher at AbbVie / Northwestern

 I'm interested in: